El Paso mass shooter gets 90 consecutive life sentences for killing 23 people in Walmart shooting

 Victim's relatives confront gunman for first time

-Confronting Crusius face-to-face for the first time at a sentencing hearing this week, several relatives of the victims looked him in the eye and mocked his motivations, telling him his racist pursuits failed.
+Confronting the shooter face-to-face for the first time at a sentencing hearing this week, several relatives of the victims looked him in the eye and mocked his motivations, telling him his racist pursuits failed.

 Thomas Hoffman lost his father, Alexander Hoffman, during the massacre, CBS Texas reported.